 This procedure shows how to perform a disruptive migration from CIFS legacy mode to CIFS accelerator mode.
 It is the simplest and easiest method to perform and is recommended if you choose not to use the graceful migration procedure.
-During the migration, CIFS connections are optimized with TFO/DRE but they are not CIFS accelerated until the WAE devices have been upgraded to release 4.2.x or 4.3.x with CIFS accelerator enabled.
+During the migration, CIFS connections are optimized with TFO/DRE but they are not CIFS accelerated until the WAE devices have been upgraded to a release with the CIFS accelerator enabled.
 Existing legacy CIFS connections are closed during the upgrade and the migration.
 Additionally, it requires several reboots on each WAE device.